 Terre Boréale will always follow the Yukon’s CMOH recommendations regarding safe travels during Covid-19.
 Protocols will include but are not limited to: enhance sanitation of the vehicles and equipment, social distancing, wearing masks when safe distancing is not possible, washing hands regularly, monitoring covid-19 symptoms while on the tour etc.

 Once you book a tour with us, you will get a detailed document describing all the protocols that we will have to follow during our adventure.

 It is in the best interest of all our customers to come well prepared for their adventure.
 Therefore, we created gear lists which includes mandatory and recommended gear.
+These detailed lists are specific to each of our tours and are shared with our guests at the time of booking.
 If you get to Whitehorse without one of the mandatory gears, we will ask you to purchase it before the departure of the trip.
 This may sound a bit harsh, but it ensures that everyone enjoy their adventure and stay safe while on their tour with us.
 If you need any help choosing the right brand/type of gear or if you would like us to purchase the right equipment for you in town (with no extra charge) please send us an email and we will be happy to help!

 If you travel on your own and do not want to share your room and/or your tent with another customer or tat the number of guests is uneven then you will be charged a single supplement.
 The single supplement depends on which trip you are booking, and you can find the amount in the price includes at the bottom of each trip page.

 Until stated otherwise, due to the Covid-19 pandemic, all single travelers must pay the single supplement as we do not authorize shared accommodations between people not sharing the same ‘bubble’.